LoveWindsor/Supportpage/Support.md

 ## Contact Support

-For support inquiries, please email us at: info@levitus.co.uk
+For support inquiries, please email us at: Info@lovemediaapps.co.uk

 We aim to respond to all inquiries as soon as possible.